trusvik/terraform-cloudwatch-dashboard/README.md

 * Based on code in a previous lab, make a GitHub actions workflow that builds and deploys the infrastructure code on every push to main
 * Make sure that only plan is done on non-main branches or pull request events

+##  GitHub actions workflow for containerized App Runner application

+* By now, you should be ble to package the Spring app in this repo to an ECR repository, and add infrastructure code to run it as an AWS Apprunner application.

 # PART 2